tarkxan/NGO_MEAN/README.md

 # NGO_MEAN
-    NGO Donation Application inmplemented in Node.js and Angular
+    NGO Donation Application implemented in Node.js and Angular

     Donation website allows users to register, to login into the system and to select donation types they want to make donations for.